 What Blinds Are Best For Bifold Doors?

 Many people now have folding doors as a part of their conservatory and orangery.
 They provide an easy way to let light and air into a conservatory during the warmer months.
 This does mean that when buying blinds for a conservatory with a folding door; you need to think about what blinds would best work with the bi-fold system.
-We are frequently asked what blinds are best for bifold doors?
+This often leaves people asking: what blinds are best for bifold doors?

 Our pure™ Pleated Blinds are an excellent option for bi-fold doors.
 Due to the small profile of the pure rail; they can be recess fitted into the frame of each part of the door.
 This means that they can be fitted into doors that open internally without interfering with their operation.
 Because folding door blinds are taller than standard side blinds; the stack of the fabric when the blinds are retracted could look large and bulky.
 However, thanks to the design of the pure™ Pleated Blinds.
 They will retract away neater than any standard blind system.

 As with pure™ Pleated Blinds, Duette® blinds can also be recess fitted into the frames of the door.
 Duette® Blinds are often used in bi-fold doors due to the extra insulation the honeycomb structure of the fabric provides. and the rectangular shapes of the doors are ideal for the Duette® fabric.
 The main disadvantage of Duette®, when compared to our Solar Design™ Pleated fabrics, is that, due to the double-layer design of the Duette® fabric, the stack of the blinds will be bigger when they are retracted.